Death of Michael Swindells: Aftermath

 The memorial stone to Swindells at the location of the stabbing.

 Glaister Earl Butler, a 48-year-old with paranoid schizophrenia who resided in a council-owned maisonette in Nechells, Birmingham, was convicted of Swindells's manslaughter.
 He had been charged with murder but the jury accepted his defence of diminished responsibility.
 He was detained indefinitely in a secure psychiatric hospital.

 The jury in Butler's trial heard how he suffered intermittently with paranoid schizophrenia for between 15 and 20 years and had been treated in hospital, sometimes against his will, on more than one occasion in the previous four years, most recently in October 2001.
 The actions of Butler's treatment staff were criticised in an independent inquiry by Robert Francis, QC, in 2009.
-A total of 432 doses of the medication prescribed to Butler for his mental disorder were discovered unused in his home; he was allowed to get into financial difficulty by not renewing his housing benefit and owed rent money to the housing authority; and workers, including a consultant psychiatrist, visited Butler's residence only weeks before Swindells' death and observed a large knife on the sofa and damage to a door, but they accepted Butler's explanation that this was caused by martial arts practice and concluded wrongly that there was no cause for concern.
+A total of 432 doses of the medication prescribed to Butler for his mental disorder were discovered unused in his home; he was allowed to get into financial difficulty by not renewing his housing benefit and owed rent money to the housing authority; and workers, including a consultant psychiatrist, visited Butler's residence only weeks before Swindells's death and observed a large knife on the sofa and damage to a door, but they accepted Butler's explanation that this was caused by martial arts practice and concluded wrongly that there was no cause for concern.
 Before the attack on Swindells the mental health services were called by police enquiring about Butler's condition and how dangerous he should be considered if officers encounter him, but staff were unable to give full and accurate details due to the poor state of the records.

 Swindells was awarded the Queen's Gallantry Medal posthumously.
 The Police Memorial Trust erected a stone memorial to him in 2008 at the location of the incident.
 The memorial was unveiled by the Trust's founder and chairman Michael Winner.